Giant (hypermarket): Rebranding

 On 24 September 2020, Giant Singapore announced that it would be undertaking a rebranding exercise, introducing a new logo and new features to its stores.
 It will also lower prices of daily essentials by 20% average for six months, following NTUC FairPrice's decision to lower prices in order to support Singaporeans during the COVID-19 pandemic.

 The rebranding of Giant's logo was extended to Malaysia in April 2021.
 As part of transformation, Giant introduces a section known as “Ringgit Zone” which has priced its products fixed at RM3 per item for bargain hunters.

 Both ShopSmart & G-Ekspres are being rebranded as Giant Mini.

 New owner

 On 23 February 2023, Giant's operator Dairy Farm announced that it was exiting the grocery retail market in Malaysia, citing increasing competition.
 Dairy Farm's grocery business in Malaysia was sold to Macrovalue Sdn Bhd led by Andrew Lim Tatt Keong, a local businessman and entrepreneur.
-Dairy Farm, however, would still remain the operator of the Cold Storage and Giant franchise in Singapore until 2025, where it will be sold to Macrovalue Pte Ltd on March 2025.
+Dairy Farm, however, would still remain the operator of the Cold Storage and Giant franchise in Singapore until 2025, where it will be sold to Macrovalue Pte Ltd in March 2025.

 Following the acquisition, Macrovalue announced that Giant Hypermarket in both Singapore and Malaysia will be rebranded as Giant Mall as the parent company attempts to attract more foot traffic and cut down losses.